rzh90/budget-broadway/README.md

 ## Development
 1. Clone the repo.
 2. Copy `.env.example` and save as `.env`
-3. Open the project and go to Project Settings > API in Supabase to find the project URL and anon API key.
+3. Go to Supabase and open the project.
+Go to Project Settings > API in to find the project URL and anon API key.
 Add them to the `.env` file.
 ```
 NEXT_PUBLIC_SUPABASE_URL=project URL
 NEXT_PUBLIC_SUPABASE_ANON_KEY=anon API key